 The SEs perform load balancing and all client and server facing network interactions.
 They collect real-time telemetry data from application traffic flows.

-In a typical load balancing scenario, a client will communicate with a virtual service, which is an IP address and port hosted in NSX Advanced Load Balancer by an SE.
+In a typical load balancing scenario, a client will communicate with a virtual service, which is an IP address and one or more ports hosted in NSX Advanced Load Balancer by Service Engines.
 The virtual service internally passes the connection through a number of profiles.
 For HTTP traffic, the SE can terminate and proxy the client TCP connection, terminate SSL/TLS, and proxy the HTTP request.
 Once the request is validated, it is forwarded internally to a pool to choose an available back end server.

 A new TCP connection then originates from the SE.
 This connection uses the IP address of the SE on the internal network as the client request’s source IP address.
 Return traffic also follows the same path.
 The client communicates exclusively with the virtual service IP address and not the back end server IP.